sendeniz/cartpole-qlearn-and-mcpg/readme.txt

     Files for the DQN require the keras tensorflow package and !pip install keras-layer-normalization should be run to make sure Layer Normalisation is installed.

     DeepQlearning_Experiments.py runs models to fine-tune the neural network hyperparameters.
-Three models for the number of hidden layers, four models to determine which activation function to use and three models to regarding model regularization.
+Three models for the number of hidden layers, four models to determine which activation function to use and three models regarding model regularization.